gnu-octave/bootstrap/README.md

 ### Notes

 The Matlab Statistics and Machine Learning toolbox has functions also called `bootstrp` and `bootci`.
 The same-named functions in the statistics-bootstrap package have almost identical usage to the Matlab functions from the Statistics and Machine Learning toolbox.
-Be aware though that the `bootci` Matlab function has a couple of errors, namely in the calculation of the bias for `cper` and `bca` intervals, and in the calculation of `stud` intervals.
+Be aware though that Matlab's own `bootci` function has a couple of errors, namely in the calculation of the bias for `cper` and `bca` intervals, and in the calculation of `stud` intervals.
 We recommend using the statistics-bootstrap package function `bootci`, or better it's function `ibootci` for the calculation of calibrated bootstrap confidence intervals.
 The 'i' prefix to the bootstrap function name indicates that the functions have capabilities to calculate calibrated bootstrap statistics confidence intervals or *p*-values by iterated (a.k.a. double) bootstrap.

 ## Development roadmap

 * Add function to param folder to calculate D statistic from KS-test (with input format suitable for bootnhst, iboottest and (i)bootci)
 * Add capability to specify nesting in bootnhst, which will use stratified bootstrap resampling
+* Add capability in bootnhst to compare 1 or more groups to a population value
 * Allow bootstrap to accept empty argument for bootfun (to enhance compatible behaviours with corresponding matlab function
 * Create usage guide with examples of how to apply the package functions to different problems and scenarious
 * Create some compiled mex and oct files on various platforms (mac, pc and linux) to speed up computations.